Report: Clean energy jobs grow, but wages lag fossil sector

 Clean energy, which under IEA’s definition also includes nuclear power, is now estimated to account for more than half the 65 million energy sector jobs across all regions except Russia and the Middle East.

 However, the Paris-based agency said high energy prices including for fossil fuels have seen an upswing in employment, notably for liquefied natural gas infrastructure.
-Many countries in Europe are scrambling to find alternatives to Russian gas supplies due to the war in Ukraine.
+Many countries in Europe are scrambling to find alternatives to Russian gas supplies due to t he war in Ukraine.

 It also noted that wages in clean energy jobs lag behind those in the fossil fuel industry, where unionization rates are higher and risky work has been compensated with higher pay.
 The exception is nuclear, due to the highly skilled labor needed, the agency said.

-“Countries around the world are responding to the current crisis by seeking to accelerate the growth of homegrown clean energy industries,” said the IEA’s executive director, Fatih Birol.
+“Countries around the world are responding to the current crisis by seeking to accelerate the growth of homegrown clean energy industries,” said IEA’s executive director, Fatih Birol.
 “The regions that make this move will see huge growth in jobs.”

 He urged companies, labor representatives and governments to ensure that clean energy projects provide high quality employment and attract a diverse workforce.
 Women are significantly underrepresented in the energy sector, which as a whole accounts for about 2% of the global workforce, IEA said.